-were induced to receive illiterate persons of low character, who disgraced their office by their meanness or their vices.
-"Assuredly," says the excellent man last mentioned, " covetous persons are most cruel to themselves, while they choose rather to be without good pastors than to be at the expense of maintaining them.
-O the ingratitude of men, who a little ago cheerfully gave a hundred crowns for teaching lies, and now grudge to give twenty for preaching the truth!"
-Another radical defect of the Grison reformation consisted in neglecting entirely to provide the means of education for youth.
-This the reformed ministers exerted themselves to remedy, and they succeeded at last, not only in providing parochial teachers for the chief towns, but in persuading the legislature to appropriate the residuary funds of such of the monasteries as were suppressed to the establishment of a national seminary at Coire. † These evils arose from or were aggravated by the political state of the country.
-Proud of their liberty, the Grisons were weakly jealous of those common measures which were in fact necessary to preserve it; while they roamed about their valleys without control they forgot that savages are free; and pleased to hear their mountains re-echo the votes which they gave at the election of a municipal landamman, or of a deputy to the diet, they did not perceive that their voices were in reality atthe command of a few men of superior intelligence. many of whom had sold themselves, and would sell them to the highest bidder.
-Foreign princes had their constant pensioners in the Grisons; the chief statesmen were secretly in the interest either of the emperor or of the king of France; and between the two factions the country was at once distracted, corrupted, and betrayed.
+the first reformers would be succeeded by men of the same nobleness of mind.
+The consequence was, that the people, in many parts of the country, remained destitute of pastors, or were induced to receive illiterate persons of low character, who disgraced the office by their meanness or their vices.
+"Assuredly," says the excellent man last mentioned, "covetous persons are most cruel to themselves, while they choose rather to be without good pastors than to be at the expense of maintaining them.
+Oh! the ingratitude of men, who, a little ago, cheerfully gave a hundred crowns for teaching lies, and now grudge to give twenty for preaching the Another radical defect of the Grison reformation consisted in neglecting entirely to provide the means of education for youth.
+This the reformed ministers exerted themselves to remedy, and they succeeded at last in providing parochial teachers for the chief towns, and in persuading the legislature to appropriate the residuary funds of such monasteries as were suppressed to the establishment of a national seminary at Coire.† These evils were aggravated by the political state of the country.
+Proud of their liberty, the natives of the Grisons were weakly jealous of those common measures which were in fact necessary to preserve it: while they roamed about their valleys without control, they forgot that savages are free; and, pleased to hear their mountains re-echo the votes which they gave at the election of a municipal landamman or of a deputy to the diet, they did not perceive that their voices were in reality at the command of a few men of superior intelligence, many of whom had sold themselves, and were prepared to sell them, to the highest bidder.
+Foreign princes had their pensioners resident in the Grisons; the chief statesmen were secretly in the interest either of the emperor or of the king of France; and, between the two factions, the country was at once distracted, corrupted, and betrayed.
 Next to his labours in reforming religion, Zuingle is entitled to immortal praise for denouncing, at the expense of incurring the odium of his countrymen, the practice of hiring themselves out as mercenaries to fight the battles of foreign princes.
-The Grison reformers imitated his example and they met his reward: their countrymen, imagining that they were hirelings like themselves, punished them by reducing their stipends.
+The Grison reformers imitated his example, and they met his reward: their countrymen, imagining that they were hirelings like themselves, punished them by reducing their stipends!

-[•] Gallicius ad Bullingerum, 6 Mart.
+^{} Gallicius ad Henr.
+Bullingerum, 6 Mart.
 1553: De Porta, i.
 180.

-[†] This academy was opened in the year 1542; the individual first placed at the head of it was John Pontisella, a native of Pregalia, for whom Bullinger, at the request of the Grison reformers, had obtained a gratuitous education at Zurich.
+[†] This academy was opened in the year 1542; and the individual first placed at the head of it was John Pontisella, a native of Pregalia, for whom Bullinger, at the request of the Grison reformers, had obtained a gratuitous education at Zurich.
 (Ibid. i.
 187, 192-197.)

 The churches in the Grisons were organized in the same manner as those in the protestant cantons of Switzerland, as to government as well as doctrine and worship.
 From the beginning congregations had their consistories.
-To these were added, probably at a later period, colloquies or presby-
+To these were added, probably at a later period, colloquies or presbyteries, of which there were